Iterated function system quasiarcs: Parameterizations of IFS paths

 Taken together, the papers of McLaughlin \cite{mclaughlin1987}, Falconer \cite{falconer1989}, and Falconer-Marsh \cite{falconermarsh1989} imply the following theorem:

 \begin{thm} A Falconer-Marsh quasicircle possess a bi-H\"older parameterization by $\mathbb{S}^1$. \end{thm}

 Thus, an alternate approach to Theorem \ref{thm_bi} is to show that the invariant set of an IFS quasiarc satisfies the two conditions given above and then prove a version of Theorem \ref{thm_MFM} for arcs.
-This is much less direct than the approach we have taken; however, it turns out to be logically equivalent, as the following result shows: \begin{thm} The invariant set of an IFS arc $(\Ss, \gamma)$ has bounded turning if and only if the following two conditions hold: \begin{enumerate} \item There exist constants $r_0>0$ and $C_1, C_2 > 0$ such that for every open set $U\subseteq \R^n$ satisfying $U \cap \gamma \neq \emptyset$ and $0< \diam (U \cap \gamma) < r_0$, there exists a mapping $\varphi : U\cap \gamma \rightarrow \gamma$ such that
+This is much less direct than the approach we have taken; however, it turns out to be logically equivalent, as the following result shows: